woa-a52s/kodiak_acpi/README.md

-# Kodiak WP ACPI bindings
+# KodiakWP ACPI bindings

-Disassembled IDP07280 DSDT acpi table.

-***This is not from a leaked source.
-Every .asl file was hand-edited/"reverse-engineered".
-DragonBoard 410c ACPI source was used as a reference for editing kodiak ASL templates.***

-Some remarks/comments in the ASL bindings may contain errors.
+Reverse-engineered and disassembled IDP07280 ACPI tables.

+The following project files are not the original Qualcomm sc7280 platform source.
+DSDT table has been manually disassembled and modified.
+Other SoC tables (including DSDT) were modified using DragonBoard 410c ACPI source (including other publicly available sources).

+## Directory structure

+- 7325/common directory contains shared ACPI across multiple sc7280 variants.
+- 7325/7325_IDP directory contains board-specific bindings for IDP sc7280 hardware platform.
+- 7325/Devices directory contains devices using SD 778G SoC and share DSDT bindings from 7325_IDP and common directories

 ## Build
 1. In build_acpi.bat file change the asl.exe path to yours: